-- Maximum period of time to accomplish Incomplete coursework is one year.
+- The maximum period of time to accomplish Incomplete coursework is one year.
 Instructors may set a deadline of less than one year.

 - A student will be dropped from all courses for which an incomplete course is a prerequisite if a grade is not submitted prior to the first day of the course’s term.

 - An “I” grade converts to a grade of “F” if coursework is not completed by the deadline indicated on the Petition for Course Extension.
 Once an “I” grade has converted to an “F” the “F” may not be revised by the instructor but must be appealed through the Academic Records Revision Committee.